kaziida24/fractal/README.md

 ## Overview of Program

 Fractal provides a convenient framework to estimate the fractal dimension of any pattern contained in an image, or any geometry contained in a point cloud using the box counting method.
-This framework is a command-line implementation of the MATLAB implementation found [here.](https://www.mathworks.com/matlabcentral/fileexchange/13063-boxcount/content/boxcount/html/demo.html)
+This framework is a command-line implementation of the MATLAB implementation found [here](https://www.mathworks.com/matlabcentral/fileexchange/13063-boxcount/content/boxcount/html/demo.html).
+A detailed motivation for the development of the code can found on the [project page](https://kaziida24.github.io/fractal).

 ### Capabilities